bott0r/docker-nginx-rtmp/README.md

 Nginx-rtmp server with ffmpeg tools
 ===================================

-This container provides a [nginx-rtmp](https://github.com/arut/nginx-rtmp-module) server listening on ports **8080** (http) and **1935** (RTMP).
+Container modified to allow for different user and group on docker with the ENV RTMPID This container provides a [nginx-rtmp](https://github.com/arut/nginx-rtmp-module) server listening on ports **8080** (http) and **1935** (RTMP).
 The container includes the ffmpeg binaries.

 Usage